Royalties (brand management agency): 2018 - the move to Ecobranding

 Sylvain Boyer, the founder of Ecobranding, joined Royalties in 2018.
 The overarching principle of Ecobranding is to cut down on the resources used to communicate a brand.
 It reduces the environmental and financial costs of communications and is verified by an independent scientific review.
 Though it uses less, the aim of Ecobranding is to distill a brand's visual expression and improve its impact and accessibility, as well as being visible proof of a company's commitment to change.

 Royalties has since adapted its client approach to incorporate Boyer's research and findings, with the addition of an extra pillar, ‘resilience’, to the existing brand model of ‘meaning, appearance, and experience.’
 This marked a significant change in Royalties raison d’etre, a codified acknowledgment that no brand can be complete without meeting the obligations it has to society.

 Many of Royalties’ best-known clients have adopted elements of the Ecobranding method, including Orange S.A.
 Royalties was approached for a full review of Orange's physical and digital touchpoints.
 As a brand that is seen mostly on digital, Royalties designed a new, simpler digital logo with higher visibility, 56% less data, and 28% less ink.

 The new decade gave Royalties a bigger platform to display its commitment to ecobranding.
 Atos, a global frontrunner in decarbonized and secure IT, sought a complete refresh of its visual identity.
 Royalties won the tender by proposing a novel solution based around a single principle: keep screens dark, and keep paper white.
 The designs were chosen to use less energy on digital and less ink on paper.
 These comprehensive changes were reviewed and validated independently.

-Yet the most notable example of ecobranding came from the 2024 Summer Olympics.
-The IOC expressed a wish for the Paris Olympics to be the most inclusive Games ever held, with respect to the Paralympics and gender equality.
+In 2024 Summer Olympics, the IOC expressed a wish for the Paris Olympics to be the most inclusive Games ever held, with respect to the Paralympics and gender equality.
 The winning design proposed by Royalties is a rich combination of Parisian architecture, French personality, Olympic iconography, inclusion, and, of course, ecobranding.
 The design is the first female face used in the Olympics; it uses few lines, is geometrically pure, and uses only one colour; and it is the first logo to be used for both the Olympics and the Paralympics.

-Today the principles of ecobranding can be seen in client work across Europe, in China, and in the rest of the world.